Can You Use Aloe Vera Gel As Lube?

 A live plant will continue to grow and produce more aloe vera gel — assuming you take care of it, of course — and you never have to worry about any unknown additives.

-If you’d prefer to buy an aloe vera gel lube, Aloe Cadabra Natural Personal Moisturizer & Lubricant is a high-quality product made with 95% organic aloe and one of our top picks of the best and safest natural and organic lubricants.
+If you’d prefer to buy an aloe vera gel lube, Aloe Cadabra Natural Personal Moisturizer & Lubricant is a high-quality product made with 95% organic aloe and one of our top picks of the best water-based lubes and of the best and safest natural and organic lubricants.

 This aloe vera lube is incredibly moisturizing and soft, and it’s an excellent choice for anyone who wants to try out aloe vera gel for the first time without getting it from the plant themselves.